julianoBRL/GenericAPI/README.md

 # GenericAPI
 Basic API with the minimum necessary to create APIs with spring boot.
-It has generic interfaces being only necessary to use include.
+It has generic interfaces being only necessary to use implements.

 # Included in
 * Swagger2/Swagger-UI